rene-marceline/Lyft_vs_Uber-DataVis/README.md

 ## Instructions for Viewing

 1. Clone this repository to your local machine.
-2. Open the `index.html` file in a web browser to view the visualizations and analysis.
+2. Open the `index.html` file on the web browser using simple HTTP server to view the visualizations and analysis.

 ## Conclusion